signalogic/SigSRF_SDK/mediaTest_readme.md

 > * -L LogFile enables packet history logging with a filename of LogFile_pkt_log.txt<br/>
 > * omitting -L entry disables packet history logging<br/>
 > * -L-nopktlog or -L-nopacketlog disables packet history logging, functionally the same as omitting -L entry.
 This provides a visible way to see that packet logging is disabled, and leaves a convenient "placeholder"in the command line to re-enable packet logging as needed<br/>

+*Note: packet logs are generated only if the command line specifies input packet flow in some form; e.g. .pacp, .pcapng, or .rtpXXX files, UDP port(s), etc.*

 <a name="ConfigFiles"></a>
 ### Config Files